 Coursework Enrolment Process

-For undergraduate or postgraduate: contact the Academic Records Office to arrange an appointment
+- Coursework or Research: Contact the Academic Records Office to arrange an appointment (in person or via Zoom).

-- Proof of Citizenship (e.g. Birth Certificate or Passport)
+- Proof of citizenship (Birth Certificate or Passport)

 - Academic/VCE transcripts